Florence, Italy, An Equal And Opposite Reaction

 Looking over Florence from atop Santa Maria Del Fiore Cathedral (Il Duomo)

 I groaned when I saw that the dome could be climbed, knowing I am obsessive enough that I would not let this opportunity pass me by.
-Up I went on worn marble steps that end in a narrow spiral staircase barely wide enough for one person, yet it is the only way up or down, so I was constantly caught in a crush of people who had to press together in some niche and wait for the descending people to push past.
-When I finally got to the top, I was less than enthralled – I was looking down at yet another sea of red tile-roofed houses and churches that could have been any of the other Italian towns I have visited.
+Up I went on worn marble steps that end in a narrow spiral staircase barely wide enough for one person.
+It is the only way up or down, so I was constantly caught in a crush of people who had to press together in some niche and wait for the descending people to push past.
+When I finally got to the top, I was less than enthralled.
+I gazed down at yet another sea of red tile-roofed houses and churches that could have been any of the other Italian towns I have visited.
 So far, I was not impressed.

 But then I began to wander Florence’s streets and piazzas.
-I began with and the only one in town that was not destroyed in World War II.
+I began with a street leading to Ponte Vecchio, the only bridge in town that was not destroyed during World War II.
 Over the years, shops were built on the bridge span, cantilevering out over the water to gain more selling space.
 The result is a hodge-podge of construction, each shop painted a slightly different warm Tuscan color, with three ancient arches in the very center of the bridge that still allow views of the Arno River.

 Ponte Vecchio, Florence's famous bridge